khrissianjoi/CA208/SoftwareTesting.md

 are related to the look and feel of the application.

 ### Defect Priority
-Defines he order in which the defects should be solved.
+Defines the order in which the defects should be solved.

 - Low : a bother that should be repaired, but can be deferred until more serious defects are fixed (not priority).
 - Medium : should be fixed in the normal course of development activities.